 To test another pathway, Dr. Flechas will then use nitroglycerin, which can also produce nitric oxide.
 Nitroglycerin can work independently and cooperatively with oxytocin.
 If no results are achieved with the nitroglycerin or oxytocin, Dr. Flechas prescribes the use of nutrients to aid the nitric oxide production pathways.
 These nutrients include magnesium, a form of sulfur, inositol, malic acid, and arginine.

-Deficiencies in other hormones, particularly adrenal hormones, can negatively impact the effectiveness of oxytocin.
-Hormones such as active thyroid (T3) and DHEA may need to be used.
-After a restoration period, the patient is given another dose of oxytocin to determine if the body is able to use it and whether it can now be effective.
+Deficiencies in other hormones, particularly adrenal hormones, may negatively impact the effectiveness of oxytocin.
+Hormones such as active thyroid (T3) and DHEA may need to be used to address these imbalances.
+After a restoration period, the patient is given another dose of oxytocin to determine whether the body is able to use it and whether it can now be effective.

 In addition to the test procedure described above, oxytocin levels may be evaluated by lab tests.
 Commercial labs offer testing of oxytocin levels in the blood, or from a 24-hour collection of urine.
 Because the release of oxytocin can be situational, a 24-hour collection of urine may yield a better idea of the hormone’s availability than a single sample of blood.

 Dr. Flechas has used doses of 10-40 IU in his patients with fibromyalgia.
 In “Passion, Sex, and Long Life, the Incredible Oxytocin Adventure,” Dr. Thierry Hertoghe recommends using oxytocin in doses such as 5 IU in the morning.
 Even smaller doses can be used with children, such as 1-2 IU.
 Those who are interested in using oxytocin for orgasm can add another 5 IU in the evening.
 Doses that are too high, or high and prolonged, can interfere with adrenal cortisol enough to create fatigue.